Attendance and Punctuality

 Did you know...

-In 2019, data shows that primary children in Key Stage 2 who didn’t achieve the expected standard in reading, writing and maths, missed on average four more days per school year than those whose performance exceeded the expected standard.
+In 2019, data showed that primary children in Key Stage 2 who didn’t achieve the expected standard in reading, writing and maths, missed on average four more days per school year than those whose performance exceeded the expected standard.

 It is the parents' responsibility to contact the school office by 9am, on 01303 275967, on the first day, and days thereafter, their child is absent explaining the reasons.
 This is a safeguarding issue requirement, so that all parties know that your child is safe, and their whereabouts is known.
 Parents/carers should inform the school when their child is likely to return.